On Campus Housing Regulations

 Exceptions may be made for Residential Life approved programs.

 b.
-Quiet Hours are extended to twenty two (22) hours 7:00 p.m. to 5:00 p.m. daily beginning on the first Sunday proceeding 10th week through the last two (2) weeks of each quarter during the academic year.
+Quiet Hours are extended to twenty two (22) hours 7:00 p.m. to 5:00 p.m. daily beginning on the first Sunday preceding 10th week through the last two (2) weeks of each quarter during the academic year.
 Extended quiet hours shall be observed by all residents and guests of any floor which chooses to designate additional quiet hours.
 During the summer sessions, extended quiet hours must be observed when posted.

 A.12 Security and Emergency Systems

-Tampering with, or bypassing the safety and security systems of On Campus Housing facilities (including but not limited to, propping open, forcibly opening, or unauthorized use of emergency and exterior doors) is prohibited.
+Tampering with, or bypassing the safety and security systems of On Campus Housing facilities (including, but not limited to, propping open, forcibly opening, or unauthorized use of emergency and exterior doors) is prohibited.

 Room doors must be closed and locked when the room is unoccupied and no resident of that room is in the immediate vicinity or when occupants are sleeping.

 Conduct that threatens the health and safety of any person in or around the On Campus Housing community, including, but not limited to physical assault, threats that cause a person reasonably to be in sustained fear for one’s own safety or the safety of their immediate family, is prohibited.

 Projecting objects or substances (including, but not limited to, trash, bottles, and liquids) from or within facilities is prohibited within the On Campus Housing community.